 The approved plan is a compromise of two proposals presented by Superintendent Marianne O’Connor at the Dec.
 7 meeting.
 The first plan increased the current budget by 5.16 percent, which represented a level service increase.
-The second plan increased the budget by 2.99 percent and included a series of cuts that concerned school committee members (see outline of cuts in this Westborough Patch article).
+The second plan increased the budget by 2.99 percent and included a series of cuts that concerned school committee members (see outline of cuts in ).

 “A lot of us felt the cuts were too deep last week,” said Ilyse Levine-Kanji, referring to the reduced set of numbers.
 “So, we asked for a middle ground, and that’s where we are tonight.”

 The proposal includes a fee increase totaling $210,000.
 O’Connor said that the money could be raised through kindergarten and preschool tuitions, activities fees, facilities fees and transportation fees.